" This ancillary relief dispute has been the subject of 3 substantive

 " No doubt in support of this proposal the wife attempted to adduce evidence of Dr Simon Turner, a "strategic consultant".
 I requested Mr Pointer QC to reconsider his expressed intention to call this witness.
 He did so.
 I make clear that I would have refused to admit the evidence on a number of bases:

-(i) no permission was sought/granted for it to be admitted as an expert report; (ii) it expresses opinion whilst expressly acknowledging lack of expertise;
+was sought/granted for it to be admitted as an expert report; (ii) it

 (iii) it expresses opinion upon company issues which are irrelevant to my consideration and, I may say inherently offensive in the context of a very successfully run company and likely to engender resentment between present board members and the wife who has sought to introduce it.
 My decision on the outcome of the share agreement is not influenced by the business experience/acumen of the wife nor her ideas for the future of the company.
 In short a pointless, costly and counter-productive exercise."